opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 ![TSVB Data Positive Rate](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/tsvb_data-positive-rate.png){:class="img-centered"}

 We extend the aggregations by a derivative by unit 1s.
-This calculates the time share spent by the cpu on that pod.
+This calculates the time share spent by the CPU on that pod.
 We add another aggregation to filter for positive values only.
 This suppresses artifacts from pod restarts.